felixb/lambdacd/doc/FAQ.md

 Yes, you can run as many pipelines as you wish in one instance of LambdaCD.
 Just define a second one and initialize it just like the first one.

+## Are there any best prectices for structuring a pipeline?
+More details on how to keep pipelines readable and maintainable are presented in the [wiki](https://github.com/flosell/lambdacd/wiki/Guide:-Pipeline-Structure-Refactoring).